Because-ai/because.ai-backend/README.md

 - the significance test
 - the calendar suppression check
 - the attribution drill-down
-- vector retrieval — real cosine search over a real HNSW index, real embeddings
+- vector retrieval: real cosine search over a real HNSW index, real embeddings
-- narrative generation — a real model call
+- narrative generation: a real model call
-- the verifier — a second real model call
+- the verifier: a second real model call

 The notes are synthetic, but they are retrieved for real by vector search and displayed verbatim.
 Nothing shown in the evidence drawer is paraphrased or generated at display time.